-There is so much to do in Singapore with kids, that trying to narrow it all down to find the best of what to do in Singapore for 2 days can be tricky.
-So if you are planning a stopover in Singapore with kids, then here we give you our Singapore itinerary with suggestions on what to do in Singapore in 48 hours with kids.
+There are so many things to do in Singapore with kids, that trying to narrow it all down to find the best of what to do in Singapore in 2 days can be tricky.
+But hopefully this Singapore trip plan will help you understand what you can manage to fit into your time.

 Morning – Singapore Zoo

-For more information about Singapore Zoo, read our article Top Tips for Visiting Singapore Zoo with Kids.
+Click here to read our article Top Tips for Visiting Singapore Zoo with Kids.

 Lunchtime – Dim Sum

-Yum Cha is one of our favourite kid-friendly restaurants here, where you can enjoy dim sum in an authentic setting.
+Yum Cha is where to go in Singapore to enjoy a dim sum feast in an authentic setting.
 The menu includes a wide choice of Chinese dishes, but the majority of people flock here at lunchtime to indulge in a dim sum feast.

 Tucked away at the top of a hidden staircase, this popular restaurant packs in local families and passing tourists, creating a buzzing and convivial atmosphere.

 Afternoon – Chinatown and a River Cruise

 Wander the streets to admire the beautifully preserved heritage shophouses, and shop for souvenirs amongst the street stalls and tiny boutiques on Pagoda Street.

 Don’t miss a visit to the wet market in the basement of the Chinatown Complex to see where the locals shop for their fresh fruit, vegetables, meat, spices and seafood.
 Keep an eye out for the buckets of live frogs, eels and turtles for sale!

-Over this relaxing 40-minutes you will get to take in the sights of Singapore’s Colonial District, Marina Bay and Central Business District.
+Over this relaxing 40-minutes Singapore sightseeing tour, you will get to take in the sights of the Colonial District, Marina Bay and Central Business District.

 Dinner – local street food

 Strict government health and safety regulations mean you can happily bring your children here for a meal without worrying about the family suffering from ‘Delhi Belly’.

 Lau Pa Sat is located in the centre of the CBD, and attracts all the local office workers for both lunch and dinner.
 All of Singapore’s best-loved dishes are on offer here, with over 100 stalls to choose from.

 Makansutra Gluttons Bay next door to the Esplanade Theatre is a quieter and more refined experience.
-With a smaller number of carefully selected stalls and alfresco ambience, Makansutra Gluttons Bay also offers views over Marina Bay from its outdoor plastic seating.
+With a smaller number of carefully selected stalls and alfresco ambience, Makansutra also offers views over Marina Bay from its outdoor plastic seating.

 Morning – Universal Studios

-Singapore is home to Southeast Asia’s only Universal Studios theme park – at Resorts World Sentosa.
-Divided into seven zones, including Far Far Away and Madagascar, you should get to meet some of your favourite cartoon movie characters, and have fun on the movie-themed rollercoasters, rides and attractions.
+This fun Singapore theme park is divided into seven zones, including Far Far Away and Madagascar, and promises you a full morning of fun with movie-themed rollercoasters, rides and attractions.

 Highlights include the Shrek 4-D Adventure, Madagascar: a Crate Adventure, Transformers The Ride – a hyper-realistic 3D thrill ride, and Battlestar Galactica – the world’s tallest duelling roller coaster ride.

 Lunchtime – noodles and dumplings

-There are plenty of eating options inside Universal Studios – but why settle for a lackluster burger when you can indulge in some fabulous noodles and dumplings and one of Singapore’s best loved restaurants, Din Tai Fung?
+There are plenty of eating options inside Universal Studios, but why settle for a lackluster burger when you can indulge in some fabulous noodles and dumplings and one of Singapore’s best loved restaurants, Din Tai Fung?

 Handily located between Universal Studios and the Southeast Asia Aquarium, Din Tai Fung dishes up a wide range of soups, appetisers, dumplings and rice dishes, but the restaurant is most famous for its Xiao Long Bao (Shanghai pork dumplings).